gauti038/properller-aero-challenge/README.md

     * To demonstrate it here - assumed that services are directly speaking over services instead of global load balancer or reverse-proxy
     * Run curl from inside the monolith container to microservice directly
     * docker exec -it $(docker ps | grep monolith| awk '{print $1}') sh -c "curl -v -w '\n' http://microservice:3000/"
-    * replace the data within () with valid monolith docker container id - if you face any issues
+    * if you face any issues --> replace the data within () with valid monolith docker container id -
-    * docker exec -it <monolithID> sh -c "curl -v -w '\n' http://microservice:3000/"
+    * docker exec -it ^monolithID^ sh -c "curl -w '\n' http://microservice:3000/"
     * The same approach can be used for all other internal communications.

 ## Solution Flow